Canonical form of master equations and characterization of non-Markovianity: Forms of master equations

-The assumption that the evolution is invertible is violated only if two initially distinct states evolve to the same state at some time $t$ (e.g., if an `equilibrium state' is reached within a finite time).
+The assumption that the evolution is invertible is not strong, and is violated only if two initially distinct states evolve to the same state at some finite time $t$ (e.g., if an `equilibrium state' is reached within a finite time rather than asymptotically).
 As shown in~\cite{ourmaster}, even in this case it is sometimes possible to describe the evolution by a time-local master equation.
-The restriction that the time evolution be invertible need not be serious.
-Physically relevant examples where the time evolution is invertible for any finite time include spontaneous emission and optical phase diffusion \cite{Jimphase}.
-The latter is also an example of a time-local master equation where the time evolution is not of standard Lindblad form.
-Also, even if the time evolution is not invertible for isolated points in time, but the master equation exists for other times, one can still use it for a characterization of non-Markovianity.
-Typically, decoherence rates would approach infinity for times when the evolution is not invertible~\cite{ourmaster, diosi, jimheis}.
+Typically, decoherence rates approach infinity at times when the evolution is not invertible~ \blu \cite{ourmaster, diosi, jimheis,koss}. \blk Note also that even if the time evolution is not invertible for isolated points in time, but a time-local master equation exists for other times, it can still be used for a characterization of non-Markovianity.
+Physically relevant examples where the time evolution is invertible for all times include spontaneous emission and optical phase diffusion \cite{Jimphase}, where the latter is also an example of a time-local master equation corresponding to non-Markovian evolution.